kjnapes/spacerocks/docs/python-docs/origin.md

 ```

 #### Technical Details
 `Origin` is implemented under the hood as a `rust` enum so that the built-in cases don't need to carry around a string to specify the name.
-Cloning and moving strings is expensive, so by implementing `Origin` as a `rust` enum, we can avoid the overhead of cloning strings in the most common use cases.
-All of this is abstracted away from the user, so you can use `Origin` like any other Python class.